5 Steps to Achieving Successful Glass Tile Installations

 Mortar trowel ridges may be visible through clear and translucent glass tile.
 So, after spreading the mortar with a notched trowel to create ridges, use the flat side of the trowel to flatten them.
 This will create a uniform setting bed that fully covers the substrate.
 You may also need to back-butter tile to achieve a uniform appearance.

 4. Carefully Select a Grout Recommended for Glass Tile Installations

 Design FX™ grout is our new ready to use grout that we specifically created for glass tile installations.
 It’s easy to spread, and you can use it for tile joints from 1⁄16" to 1⁄2" on floors and 1⁄16" to 1⁄4" on walls.
 It’s good for indoor and outdoor, residential or commercial applications.
 If you prefer to do your own mixing, AccuColor® grout is polymer-modified for dense, hard, properly cured joints – making it a great choice for glass tile installations.
-For grout joints 1/8” or less, use white cement-based colors of AccuColor Unsanded Grout mixed with water.
-For grout joints larger than 1/8”, use white cement-based colors of AccuColor Sanded Grout mixed with water.
+For grout joints 1/8” or less, use white cement-based colors of AccuColor Unsanded Grout.
+For grout joints larger than 1/8”, use white cement-based colors of AccuColor Sanded Grout.
 Since some glass surfaces may be subject to scratches from installing with sanded grout, follow tile manufacturer recommendations or test a small area prior to use to determine suitability.